Shooting for the moon.

 Business strategy by it's nature should challenge comfort zones.

 "The Kodak moment" now refers to the point in their history when they were blind sided by digital photography.
 Boards are now facing Kodak moments on a more regular basis; it's not about running an efficient business for its own sake, it's about delivering to the customer what they want better than the competition.

 Strengths weaknesses opportunities and threats

-There are many planning tools that form part of the strategic planning process.
+There are many strategic planning tools that form part of the strategic planning process.
 SWOT analysis, Porter's Five Forces, Growth Planning, PESTLE Analysis, VRIO Framework, and one my favorites The Business Model Canvas.
 Each has its merits.
 And new models are being developed by academics and consulting firms all the time.

 There is some skill required to building a useful SWOT analysis, but here is a big hint; start with a big list under each category (strengths, weaknesses, opportunities, and threats) and then consolidate the list combining items that are related or are essentially saying the same thing.
 Eliminate anything that is really day-to-day management.
 "Photocopier breaks down all the time" is not a strategic issue (but, might be indicative of a bigger problem such as the need to upgrade IT systems to drive efficiency).

 Strategic planning tools are great, but having a strong conceptual understanding of business strategy is key to the development of game changing strategic management.
 We've assembled a collection of videos and resources below to aid in building this understanding.